eina/100DaysofCode/log.md

 # 100 Days Of Code - Log

+### Day 6: Jan 30th, Monday
+**Today's Progress**: Started Pomodoro Timer

+**Thoughts**: ...
+I hope it's cool that I'm just continuing from 10 days ago.
+I had to take a little break to do other personal things.
+Life happens ¯\_(ツ)_/¯.
+Anyway!
+I watched Simon Allardice's intro to JS videos on Lynda and was inspired to start this FCC project.

+Decided I have to use the Date object instead though.

+**Link(s) to work**: [Day 6: FCC Pomodoro Repo](https://github.com/thelittleblacksmith/fcc-pomodoro)

 ### Day 5: Jan 20th, Friday

 **Today's Progress**: Daily CSS Images Day 3